|Mon 26 Oct – Fri 30 Oct 2020||5 days||Box Hill||Open now|

-This five day theory based course provides up-to-date, evidence-based information on a broad range of reproductive and sexual health topics.
-It explores the physiological, social and environmental aspects of reproductive and sexual health using current research findings, clinical guidelines and the knowledge and experience of experts in the field.
+This course provides up-to-date, evidence-based information on a broad range of reproductive and sexual health topics.
+It explores the physiological, social and environmental aspects of reproductive and sexual health using current research findings, clinical guidelines, and the knowledge and experience of experts in the field.

 - Sexual history taking